raymondEhlers/OVERWATCH/README.md

 ## To do

-While this project currently works, there are a number of possible improvements.
+There are a number of possible improvements for this project

- - Allow QA to draw on other histograms
+ - Mobile support.
+The website will display on mobile, but the presentation is not very consistent.
+Some work on the mobile CSS would improve it dramatically.

+ - Implement better logging and error notification.
+It is all explained [here](http://flask.pocoo.org/docs/0.10/errorhandling/).

  - Split out the QA and partial merge functions to use worker pools using something such as `celery`.
 This would require asynchronus loading of the images once the process is completed.
 One solution for